bmraubo/string_calc/README.md

 ### Non-Functional Requirements

-- Code is implemented using the Red-Green-Refactor technique.
+- Code is implemented using the Red-Green-Refactor technique. *YES*
-- Each step of the String Calculator kata should be developed in a separate branch and merged in to the `main` branch via a pull request.
+- Each step of the String Calculator kata should be developed in a separate branch and merged in to the `main` branch via a pull request. *YES*
 - The repo provides instructions for a user to clone and run locally, with tests.
-Do not assume the user has strong experience in the language you'll be working in.
+Do not assume the user has strong experience in the language you'll be working in. *YES*
 - A CI pipeline, which runs the application tests as part of branch pushes and merge requests, is up and running _before_ the first code pull request is filed. *DONE*
-- The repo is set to block merges to `main` unless the pipelines are passing. *DONE*
+- The repo is set to block merges to `main` unless the pipelines are passing. *YES*

 ### Languages / Tools